Stuycs-K/finalprojectapcs-5-abedin-mottaqi-yik-leilah/DEVLOG-Leilah.md

 ### 2025-06-01 -
 Fixed sun so that it doesn't fall on sunflowers and that it stops falling to a certain (random) pos in the lawn.
+Adding a healthbar.